 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-June 3, 2013 - Summer Cooling Assistance Program begins, if funds are available
+June 8, 2015 - Summer Program activities begin, if funds are available

 The Indiana Home Energy Assistance Program, commonly known as State EAP, began on October 1, 2012.
 This program is funded by the multi-state mortgage settlement through the Attorney General’s Office.
 This program will provide homeowners with utility and crisis assistance toward their primary heating source.

 This program is for homeowners only.
 These homeowners are at or below 150% of the federal poverty level.
 They must be approved at a local agency through the mail-in process or by appointment.
 Eligible EAP clients will automatically receive assistance through this program.
 No other application is needed.

 Each homeowner will receive $50 toward the primary heating source, as well as assistance with deposits, reconnect fees, or disconnections not covered by the federal program.

 Potential applicants may apply for both the State and Federal Energy Assistance Programs.
 Please contact the Community Action Agency in your area to learn how to apply.